matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 > 	173 trees say benign
 > 	Final decision -> Malicious by majority vote

-As we can see, the process for a human to trace the decision-making process
+As we can see, the process for a human to trace the decision-making through the model is a lot more obscure.